Emily-Myers/spectral-matched-filter-example/README.md

 ## Notes

 * This code was written to work with a specific image, but could easily be modified to work with other data.
 To perform SMF, all that is needed is an image that can be read into a numpy array and a corresponding signal spectrum to attempt to detect within the image.
 To calculate detection and false alarm probabilities, ground truth information for the image is also needed.
-* Was originally implemented using matplotlib version 3.4.3, numpy version 1.19.3, and scipy version 1.7.1
+* Was implemented using matplotlib version 3.4.3, numpy version 1.19.3, and scipy version 1.7.1
 * The equation for SMF was taken from equation 14.79 in *Hyperspectral Remote Sensing* by Michael T. Eismann.